Last Updated on June 3, 2021 by Maggie Looker

 Are There Any Other Fees Associated with the USDA Loan?

 When you apply for a USDA loan, you have to pay an upfront fee, which is one percent of the loan amount.
 Despite its name, you can add the upfront fee to the balance of the loan, so you don’t actually have to pay it up front.
 You do not have to pay a down payment, but if you have any money saved up for one, putting money down for the loan will give you a lower monthly payment.

 You do not need a specific credit score to be eligible, but if your score is lower than 640, you will need to complete other steps to show you are not a high-risk borrower.
 You cannot get a USDA loan if you are delinquent on a federal debt.

 Are There USDA Loan Limits?

 Special programs, like the Doctor Loan Program, will offer no money down mortgages if you are eligible.
 The Doctor Loan Program is available to doctors, dentists, fellows, and residents who are just getting started and have significant student debt.
-Depending on your debt-to-income ratio, you will pay between zero and 10 percent, and you won’t need to pay a PMI.
+Depending on your debt-to-income ratio, you will pay between zero and 10 percent, with no PMI.

 If you want a lower down payment, start working on your credit score.
 Lenders lend money to people who have shown they can pay their money back.
 That means you need to start decreasing your debt and this takes time.
 Obtain a free credit report from www.annualcreditreport.com and start chipping away at your debt.
 Not only will this free up some of your money, but it will also increase your credit score so you’ll have a smaller monthly payment and therefore, more money.